hankhongyi/android_challenge/README.md

 Can you help to fix all the problems?

 ## Before you start
-This project requires the following:
+This project requires the following
 1. Android Studio.
 2. Android SDK 22 or above.
 3. Android SDK build tools 22.0.1 or above.

 ## Screenshots